1.b) Theory of Quantum Mechanics or Quantum Physics

 I believe there to be two fundamental aspects that affected the initial context of the theory of Quantum Mechanics from a scientific viewpoint.
 Firstly, the rejection of the aether –meaning aether proposed by René Descartes– as a medium for the propagation of light.
 Secondly, Theory of Relativity emerged.

-The strictness of the non-existence of any kind of aether formulated by the theory of Classical Mechanics would prevent Particle Physics from achieving a logical understanding of the forces of gravity and will condemn it to attain only a mathematical justification of the physical reality.
+The strictness of the non-existence of any kind of aether formulated by the theory of Quantum Mechanics would prevent Particle Physics from achieving a logical understanding of the forces of gravity and will condemn it to attain only a mathematical justification of the physical reality.

 At the same time, as both aspects need each other, the scientific recognition of the concept of relativity of time demanded a change in the philosophy of science; eventually turning it into a philosophy of the technical and of utility instead of a philosophy of logical and objective knowledge.